• Subaru

 Lease vs. Buy

 • If you plan to turn your car into a street racer, don't lease, because the leasing company will not like your coffee can exhaust pipes and the huge plywood wing that you bolted on the trunk.
-(No one else probably will either, but that didn't stop these guys.)
+(None else probably will either, but that didn't stop these guys.)

-What's that rattling?
+What's that rattling noise?
 It's the sound of all those coins in my pocket that I saved by driving an old hoopty!

 Leasing Benefits for Everybody Else: